 The Hepatobiliary Conference is held every other week and is a working conference at which six to twelve patients with hepatobiliary tumors are discussed.
 Diagnostic and therapeutic issues are discussed and management decisions are made by the multidisciplinary group.

 This is a weekly multidisciplinary conference where patient cases of lung cancer, esophageal cancer, and other thoracic malignancies are reviewed, and treatment plans generated.
 Clinical trial accrual is discussed at each meeting.
 Occasional didactic and research talks are also incorporated.

-- Morning report daily from 7:00 AM to 8:00 AM: conducted by the Chief of Surgery at the Boston Veterans Administration Medical Center (BVAMC), is attended by all faculty and residents.
+- Morning report daily from 7-8 AM: conducted by the Chief of Surgery at the Veterans Administration Boston Healthcare System is attended by all faculty and residents.
 All cases currently on the surgical service are reviewed.
 Residents must demonstrate a critical understanding of the data available on each case as well as be able to justify current management.

 - Resident curriculum conference: The ACS chapters assigned for that week are reviewed and discussed in a round table format session

 - Quality improvement conference: All complications, deaths, readmissions are discussed within the context of processes and systems of care to identify areas for potential practice based improvement based on best possible evidence.

 - Pre-operative conference: Preparation of the surgical patient, choice of surgery and planned postoperative care are discussed in details on scheduled General surgery cases by residents and faculty over lunch every Friday.

 - Multidisciplinary tumor board: Complex cancer patients are presented at this forum every other week.

 - Combined GI/Surgery conference: Complex GI cases are presented at this conference attended by GI specialists and general surgeons .
 This conference takes place every other week.

 Research Symposia and Conferences